 The original ‘shot on a phone’ movie, The Blair Witch Project follows three student filmmakers hiking in the Black Hills in Maryland as they film a documentary about the Blair Witch.
 The indie sensation, which appeared on the cover of TIME in 1999, was made for $35,000 but grossed a whopping $140 million domestic, another $108 million foreign.

-How to watch it: The Blair Witch Project is available to stream on Amazon Prime.
+How to watch it: The Blair Witch Project is available to watch on Hulu.

 The Descent (2005)